kdg00/KRETA-sync/README.md

 https://nzx.hu/kreta-api/

 ## Roadmap

+### API
+   - Make the kréta login window work
-Learn how to work with the KRÉTA API
+   - Learn how to work with the KRÉTA API
+### CalDav / iCalendar
+   -  Write to the calendar using CalDav
-Make a .ics file out of the pulled time tables Implement sync mechanism, that will update the CalDav serer on changes to the timetable
+   -  Detect changes in kreta, and change them in the calendar Implement sync mechanism, that will update the CalDav serer on changes to the timetable